adambard/learnxinyminutes-docs/ada.html.markdown

 end LearnAdaInY;
 ```

-The above source code will compile, but also will give warnings.
+The above source code will compile, but also will give warnings showing the power of the strong static type system.

 ## Download this source